Honorary title (academic): Honorary professor

-Brunel University, Middlesex University, University of Bristol, Leicester University, University of Exeter, etc.
+Brunel University, Middlesex University, University of Bristol, Leicester University, and University of Exeter.
 Procedures for evaluation and approval are overseen by university personnel or registrar office.
-Appointment is made formally by an appointment letter, for a fixed period of time (usually three years) and renewal is possible.
+Appointments are made formally by an appointment letter, for a fixed period of time (usually three years) and renewal is possible.
 Honorary professors are expected to contribute to the department of the university through giving seminars and joint research with university staffs.
 Requirements vary from university to university but contributions are expected from the appointee.

-In Taiwan, more titles are used to recognize different levels of individuals.
+In Taiwan, more titles are used to recognise different levels of individuals.
 They are (in descending order of hierarchy):